ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The value `out` is interpreted as follows.
-If the VDAF is 0-round, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in {{agg-complete}}.
+If the VDAF is 0-round, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in {{collect-flow}}.
 Otherwise, if the VDAF consists of one round or more, then the aggregator interprets `out` as the pair `(new_state, prep_msg)`, where `new_state` is its updated state and `prep_msg` is its next VDAF message.
 For the latter case, the helper sets `prep_state` to `new_state`.